-An accelerated program that speaks to your lifestyle
+An intensive program that speaks to your lifestyle

 Delivered across six study periods, you can start a time that is convenient for you.
 By focusing on one course at a time, our flexible delivery model will give you the chance to finish faster than traditional learning structures while not putting your career on hold to return to university.

 The online Master of Marketing comprises practical, real-world strategies and tools.
 You’ll discover that even as you study, you will be able to apply your learning to your current role.
 Study while you work and advance your career sooner.